If Jesus took 500 years to return, how would that knowledge affect your day-to-day life?

 A number of months ago when the new Left Behind movie came out, I posted a link to Jonathan Welton’s website for his book Raptureless, and almost immediately a friend private messaged me and told me “don’t let people know you’re an amillennialist.“

-I didn’t bother arguing that old canary (and nevermind whether I confirmed or denied being an amillennialist), but such a blanket statement shocked me a little.
+I didn’t bother arguing that old canary (and never mind whether I confirmed or denied being an amillennialist), but such a blanket statement shocked me a little.

 I don’t want to get into it too much here because I realize I’m in a minority view on this, but hear me out: I’m deeply concerned about all the “standing with Israel” I see Christians do online — from the safety of their keyboards and smartphones, by the way — and regarding this week’s speech by Israeli Prime Minister Netanyahu.

-No friend, it’s not necessarily victorious eschatology or optimistic end-times views that are anti-semitic any more than a view that only wants what’s best for Israel because of what’s best for oneself so all the chess pieces can be in place to pave the way for your own escape.
+No friend, it’s not necessarily victorious eschatology or optimistic end-times views that are anti-semitic any more than a view that only wants what’s best for Israel because of what’s best for oneself so all the chess pieces can be in place to pave the way for your own rapture.
 The Church claims to stand with Israel, but then is on the first rapture train out of here, and then all the nations of the world gather and dog pile on Israel in the last days and try wiping them out.

-To me, it doesn’t sound like we’re that great of an ally.
+To me, it doesn’t sound like we’re that great of an ally!

 That’s all for now.
-I may follow-up more on this if I get some reaction to anything that needs clarifying.
+I may follow up more on this if I get some reaction to anything that needs clarifying.